open-politics/SSARE/opol/stack/README.md

 - Resources

 ## Overview
 The `opol/opol/stack` directory is the heart of the application, responsible for orchestrating various microservices and workflows essential for the system's functionality.
-It leverages Docker Compose for service management and Prefect for workflow orchestration and observability.
+This folder is ready to use with docker compose for local development.

+In it's advanced form it is deployed as a kubnetes cluster deployed with helm.

 ## Directory Structure